 Oil Absorbent Blankets

-How to Clean an Oil Spill in Water with Oil Spill Blankets
+How to Clean an Oil Spill in Water with Ultra-Oil Blankets

-The oil absorbent blanket installs along the shoreline or beach to absorb oil as it washes up to land.
+The oil absorbent blanket installs along shorelines or beachs to absorb oil as it washes up to land.
 The flexible design floats with the current and traps oil as water passes through it.
-The oil spill blanket is made of one of the few materials that absorb oil from water, both emulsified and non-emulsified oils as well as other hydrocarbons.
+The Ultra-oil spill blanket is made of one of the few materials that absorb oil from water, both emulsified and non-emulsified oils as well as other hydrocarbons.

 Kraken Oil Containment Boom from GEI Works is another great option for oil spill containment and clean up.